 General introduction to the legal framework for M&A

-The French Commercial Code and the French Civil Code – in respect of which the provisions relating to contract law were reshaped in October 2016 and clarified in April 2018 – provide the statutory framework and form the legal basis for the purchase and sale of assets or legal entities.
+The French Commercial Code and the French Civil Code provide the statutory framework and form the legal basis for the purchase and sale of assets or legal entities.
 Additionally, the French Monetary and Financial Code and the General Regulations of the French Financial Markets Authority (AMF) provide the regulations relating to takeovers.
-As a general rule, French takeover rules apply if the target is a French or EU public company whose securities are listed in France and, in some instances, if the company is dual-listed.
-Recently, the provisions applicable to French listed companies were gathered into a specific section of the French Commercial Code to enhance the readability and accessibility of French law.
+As a general rule, French takeover rules apply if the target is a French or European Union (EU) public company whose securities are listed in France and, in some instances, if the company is dual-listed.
+In 2020, the provisions applicable to French-listed companies were gathered into a specific section of the French Commercial Code to enhance the readability and accessibility of French law.

 Rules relating to the financial services industry and the listing and public offering of securities are set out in the French Monetary and Financial Code and the General Regulations of the AMF.
-The prevention and the repression of market abuses are set forth by the EU Market Abuse Regulation,6 which has been in force in France since the enactment of the Law of 21 June 2016 reforming the market abuse repression system.7
+The prevention and the repression of market abuses are set forth by the EU Market Abuse Regulation.3

 French merger control rules are mainly contained in the French Commercial Code.
 These rules apply to cross-border mergers having effects on the French market (as currently defined in accordance with worldwide and French turnover thresholds) but with no 'EU dimension'.
 Mergers with an 'EU dimension' (i.e., involving companies whose turnover exceeds the thresholds set by the EU Merger Regulation) are instead subject to the review of the European Commission.

-Within the framework of the applicable laws and the general regulations of the AMF, NYSE Euronext operates the three French regulated markets (one stock market (Euronext Paris) and two derivative markets (Monep and MATIF)), and some organised markets (such as Euronext Growth).
+Within the framework of the applicable laws and the general regulations of the AMF, NYSE Euronext operates the three French-regulated markets (one stock market (Euronext Paris) and two derivative markets (Monep and MATIF)) and some multilateral trading facilities (MTF) (such as Euronext Growth).